multi-cd/multi-cd-matlab/readme.md

     Feel free to adapt from `demo3` to set up the loop.

 The run time now depends on the size of your data, on your choice of temperature schedule, and/or how many different values of `lambda` you wish to try.
+See the [Configs](Configs) directory for a full list of parameters that was used for the main analysis.